yewin-mm/spring-cloud-eureka-sample-microservice-b/README.md

 * Refresh in your Eureka Server Portal.
   * There, you can see `SERVICE-B` under `Application` tab and `Up(1)` under Status.
   * There, `Up(1)` mean there has only one instance (one application) which registered in Eureka with name `SERVICE-B`.
-  * You can see follow by url after Up like `192.168.1.2:Service-B:9090`, and you can click that endpoint to see the `SERVICE-B` application `info` which provided by Spring boot `Actuator`.
+  * You can see follow by url after Up like `192.168.1.2:Service-B:9090`, and you can click that endpoint to see this `SERVICE-B` application `info` which provided by Spring boot `Actuator`.
   * You can also see other Services if you `run` [Microservice a](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-a) and [Microservice b Instance 2](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b-instance2) at the same time.
   * After run those above Services, `refresh` eureka portal.
 You can see `Service A` is new line and `Up(1)` as status. `1` mean, there is not running other A Service Instances.
   * But you can't see as two line for `Service-B` and `Service-B Instance` because it used same Service Name when registered in Eureka server.
 It's mean you duplicated Service B for handling thousands requests.